If you don’t see your question here, post it on Piazza or come to office hours! See the links in the navigation bar for both of those options.

 You are calling one of your functions that shouldn’t return a value as part of an assignment.

-For example, consider the double_with_cap
+For example, consider the double_with_cap function that you are

 writing for Problem 5.
 It should not be returning a value,

-and thus it will implicitly return the special value None
+and thus it will implicitly return the special value None.

 Because it doesn’t return a value, you should call it like this: